-• The rate of interest on each class of offered securities (other than the class A-IO certificates) for each interest period will be an annual rate equal to the sum of the then applicable onemonth LIBOR plus the margins listed on the cover page of this prospectus supplement.

-• However, for the initial interest period the LIBOR rate will be determined by the following formula:
+- The rate of interest on each class of offered securities (other than the class A-IO certificates) for each interest period will be an annual rate equal to the sum of the then applicable onemonth LIBOR plus the margins listed on the cover page of this prospectus supplement. - However, for the initial interest period the LIBOR rate will be determined by the following formula:

-$X + ((29/30) \cdot (Y-X))$
+$$X + ((16/31) \cdot (Y-X))$$

-where, X = one-month LIBOR, and Y = two-month LIBOR, as of the second business day before the start of the initial interest period.
+where, X = two-month LIBOR, and Y = three-month LIBOR, as of the second business day before the start of the initial interest period.

-- The interest rate on the class A-5-2 certificates will be the same as the rate on the class A-5-1 certificates. - Interest calculations for the securities (other than the class A-5-1 certificates, class A-5-2 certificates and class A-IO certificates) are based on actual/360.
-Interest calculations for the class A-5-1 certificates, class A-5-2 certificates and class A-IO certificates are based on 30/360. - Interest will accrue on the notional amount of the class A-IO certificates at a rate of 9.75% per annum.
-For each distribution date, the notional amount of the class A-IO certificates will equal the lesser of the aggregate outstanding principal balance of the class A-5-1 certificates and class A-5-2 certificates on that distribution date and the amount determined as follows:
+- Interest calculations for the securities (other than the class A-IO certificates) are based on actual/360.
+Interest calculations for the class A-IO certificates are based on 30/360. - Interest will accrue on the notional amount of the class A-IO certificates at a rate of 7.73% per annum.
+On each distribution date, the notional amount of the class A-IO certificates will equal the outstanding aggregate principal balance of the class A-5-1 certificates and class A-5-2 certificates.
+However, after March 25, 2010, the notional amount of the class A-IO certificates will equal \$0, and the class A-IO certificates will not be entitled to any future payments of interest.